Lexical Semantic Recognition: Modeling

+We develop and evaluate a strong neural sequence tagger on the full task of lexical semantic recognition with MWEs and noun/verb/preposition/possessive supersenses to assess the performance of modern techniques on the full joint tagging task.
+Our tagger feeds pre-trained BERT representations \cite{devlin-etal-2019-bert} through a biLSTM.
+An affine transformation followed by a linear chain conditional random field produces the final output.
+For further implementation details, see \Cref{sec:model_hyperparameters}.

-The predicted tag for each token is the conjunction of its MWE, lexcat, annd supersense.
-The supersense may consist of a pair of labels (in the case of propositions and posessives), or may be a single label serving dually as a scene role and function.
-There are 572 such tags in the STREUSLE training set, and only 12 unique conjoined tags in the development set are unseen during training ($\approx$5\% of the development set tagging space, corresponding to $\approx$0.2\% of the tokens in the development set).
+The predicted tag for each token is the conjunction of its MWE, lexcat, and supersense.\footnote{For prepositions and possessives, the supersense is either a pair of labels, or a single label serving dually as scene role and function (\cref{fn:scene-function}).} There are 572 such tags in the STREUSLE training set, and only 12 unique conjoined tags in the development set are unseen during training ($\approx$5\% of the development set tagging space, corresponding to $\approx$0.2\% of the tokens in the development set).